凡尔赛

 年终奖才发了五万,连去年的一半都不到——等等,你在凡尔赛?

 "'My year-end bonus was only 50,000 yuan, not even half of last year's—' Wait.
-Are you Versailles-ing right now?"
+Is this a humble-brag?"

 Slang is fun, but real fluency comes from reading.
 HSKStory has 105 graded stories from HSK 1 to HSK 9 — with pinyin on tap, audio narration, and smart vocabulary tracking.